majuss/ecoevolpara/latest/docs/source/Seafile.rst

 5. Enter your seafile login email.
 6. Enter your seafile login password.
 7. Enter the local directory you want to sync (/home/marius for example).
 8. Enter the seafile library ID.
-You get this ID if you log into seafile online, click onto the library and copy the ID out of the URL.
+You get this ID if you log into seafile via a browser, click onto the library and copy the ID out of the URL.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^